 Fortunately, we continue to attract young families who are moving into our catchment area and we welcome young parents with children to our Early Childhood, Tots' Shabbat and Nippers at Northwood, while enhancing use of the new Community Room as a social hub.
+The Membership Development Committee has agreed a new financial initiatives to encourage younger families to join NPLS.

-At the same time programmes for our older members continue to expand.
+At the same time, programmes for our older members continue to expand.
 The trustees carefully monitor the geographical and age distribution of our membership to ensure that we remain aware of emerging trends that might adversely affect the future of our community.